-There is no moment as bittersweet at graduation.
+There are few moments as bittersweet at graduation.
 Getting older and moving to the next stage of life is amazing, but at the same time, it's so hard to leave your best friends and the safety net of school.
-The real world is tough, I get it.
+Let’s face it, the real world is tough.
 To help you prepare for the inevitable cry-fest (because no matter how you feel about graduating, there will be some tears), why not watch some of the world's most iconic movies about graduation?
-Sure, these movies may make you cry even more, but once all is said and done, it will feel a little cathartic.
+Sure, these films may make you cry even more, but when all is said and done, it will feel pretty damn cathartic.
 Plus, it's not like you have anything else to do now that classes are officially over.

-If you're trying to get your graduation binge-watch in before the real world hits, you're in luck.
-Graduation is basically an Oscar-ready topic: Filmmakers have been making movies about characters coming-of-age (and then winning major awards) for decades.
+If you're trying to get your graduation marathon in before the real world hits, you're in luck.
+Graduation is basically an Oscar-ready topic; filmmakers have been making movies about characters coming of age for decades.
 Some of these movies are about college and some are about high school graduation, but I guarantee you that every single one of them will give you all the feels about walking across that stage.
 Or at the very least, these seven movies will give you something to watch while you're decorating your graduation cap.

 1. Legally Blonde

-It's humanly impossible to not mention Legally Blonde when talking about graduation movies.
-Legally Blonde features not one, but two graduations: Elle Woods' (Reese Witherspoon) college and law school graduations.
-Sure, Elle probably doesn't go to law school for the right reasons (following d*ck weed Warner instead of actually wanting to be a lawyer), but by the end, she realizes that she was born to expose people's fashion-related lies in a court of law.
-Legally Blonde isn't the most emotional of all graduation movies, but if you don't tear up at least a little when she gives that Harvard Law graduation speech, then you can take your pink, scented paper elsewhere.
+It's impossible to not mention Legally Blonde when talking about graduation movies.
+Legally Blonde features not one, but two graduations: It starts with Elle Woods (Reese Witherspoon) finishing her underground and culminates with her graduation from law school.
+Sure, Elle probably doesn't go to law school for the right reasons (trying to win back Warner instead of actually wanting to be a lawyer), but by the end, she realizes that she was born to expose people's fashion-related lies in the court of law.
+Legally Blonde may not be the most emotional of all graduation movies, but if you don't tear up at least a little when Elle addresses her Harvard Law peers, then you can take your pink, scented paper elsewhere.

-As Stefon would say, Adventureland has everything: a pre-Social Network Jesse Eisenberg, a dilapidated amusement park, and angsty Kristin Stewart.
-Eisenberg stars as James, a college grad who gets a summer job at a run down amusement park to pay for grad school.
+Adventureland has everything: a pre-Social Network Jesse Eisenberg, a dilapidated amusement park, and an angsty Kristin Stewart.
+Eisenberg stars as James, a college grad who gets a summer job at a run-down amusement park to pay for grad school.
 At Adventureland he meets Em (Stewart), his loose cannon co-worker, and the two quickly become friends.
 Part love story, part what-the-hell-do-I-do-after-college story, Adventureland is the perfect movie to watch when you feel like everyone except for you has their sh*t together.

 3. 10 Things I Hate About You

 Name a more iconic high school graduation film.
 I'll wait.
-If you haven't seen 10 Things I Hate About You, stop what you're doing and watch is ASAP.
-The movie follows two totally different sisters (Julia Stiles and Larisa Oleynik) as they navigate the difficult waters of high school and begin dating equally different guys (Heath Ledger and Joseph Gordon-Levitt).
+If you haven't seen 10 Things I Hate About You, stop what you're doing and watch it ASAP.
+The movie follows two totally different sisters (Julia Stiles’ Kat and Larisa Oleynik’s Bianca) as they navigate the difficult waters of high school and begin dating very different guys (Heath Ledger’s Patrick and Joseph Gordon-Levitt’s Patrick).
 Older sister Kat is desperate to get away and go to Sarah Lawrence College, but her dad refuses, creating some serious tension as senior prom and graduation approaches.
-10 Things I Hate About You is an adaptation of Shakespeare's The Taming of the Shrew, so you can totally justify watching it for the hundredth time by saying that it has "educational value."
+10 Things I Hate About You is an adaptation of Shakespeare's The Taming of the Shrew, so you can totally justify watching it for the hundredth time by saying that it has educational value.

 Let's lighten things up a bit.
 Remember Britney Spears' 2002 movie Crossroads?
 It's actually a great graduation movie that will remind you just how important your friends are.
-Spears stars as Lucy, an 18-year-old who digs up an old wish box with her friends Mimi (Taryn Manning) and Kit (Zoe Saldana) on graduation night.
-The three friends realize that the best way to achieve those wishes is to set out on a cross-country road trip, where they each learn a little about themselves and their friendship along the way.
-Crossroads is by no means the best movie ever, but it will give you serious feels about what it's like to separate from the people you've relied on for so many years.
+Spears stars as Lucy, an 18-year-old who digs up an old wish box with her childhood friends Mimi (Taryn Manning) and Kit (Zoe Saldana) on graduation night.
+The three friends realize that the best way to achieve those wishes is to set out on a cross-country road trip, in which they each learn a little about themselves and their friendship along the way.
+No matter how you’re feeling about your graduation journey, Crossroads will give you serious feels about what it's like to separate from the people you've relied on for so many years.